-When you hear ‘Durango, Colorado’ you most likely think of a beautiful mountain town with wild west history, skiing, hiking, world class cycling, river rafting and kayaking, a place where Olympians train, and loads of other outdoor activities.
+When people hear ‘Durango, Colorado’ they most likely think of a beautiful mountain town with wild west history, skiing, hiking, world class cycling, river rafting and kayaking, a place where Olympians train, and loads of other outdoor activities.
 It is also a romantic place to fall in love, get married or honeymoon.
-In fact, we meet honeymoon couples here all the time.
+We meet honeymoon couples here all the time.

 ROMANTIC PLACES TO STAY

-The Strater Hotel (pictured) is an 1887 Victorian landmark in the historic downtown.
+The Strater Hotel (pictured) is an 1887 romantic Victorian landmark in the historic downtown and holds a special place in our hearts because it was the hotel we stayed at when we first discovered Durango.
 Book a room facing Main Avenue, or ask for room 222 where western novelist Louis L’Amour stayed.

-General Palmer, right next to the famous Durango train depot.
+General Palmer, an 1898 Victorian hotel right next to the famous Durango train depot.
 Have appetizers and drinks on the nearby Palace Restaurant patio and watch the trains arrive in late afternoon.